 Once accepted, the Office of International Students & Global Programs will register you in the associated Learning Abroad course.
 Before the university drop/add deadline, log into WebReg to confirm that you have been registered in the correct course.
 If you plan to take more than 19 credits, you must submit a course overload form to the Office of International Students & Global Programs.

-All accepted students must upload a copy of their passport to their online application no later than January 1st.
+All accepted students must upload a copy of their passport to their online application no later than the deadline listed on the application.
 If you do not have a passport, please apply for one as soon as possible and keep a copy of your passport application for your records.
 You can find more information about applying for a passport here.
 Your passport should be valid for at least six months after you return.
 Make sure the “Name as it Appears in your Passport” section of your application is accurate and that the passport number and expiration date sections are complete.

-Please upload the Learning Abroad Physician’s Form to your application or submit to the Office of International Students & Global Programs by February 1st (215 N. Third Street, Suite 112).
-The Rutgers Student Wellness Center (2nd floor of the Camden Campus Center) or your primary care physician to complete the Learning Abroad Physician’s Form.
+Please visit the Rutgers Student Wellness Center (2nd floor of the Camden Campus Center) or your primary care physician to complete the Learning Abroad Physician’s Form.
 The completed form must be uploaded to your Study Abroad portal by the deadline listed on the application.
 Check with the travel health expert in the Student Wellness Center to see if any immunizations or vaccinations are required.
 The form can also be downloaded from your online application.

 Most Learning Abroad travelers will not need a visa to travel abroad.
-However, some countries, like Brazil, require U.S. citizens to apply for a tourist visa.
-Moreover, many international students or non-U.S. citizens will need a visa to travel to other countries.
-Please contact the Office of International Students & Global Programs immediately for more information.
-Note: It is the student’s responsibility to research and apply for a visa.
+U.S. citizens may need a visa for certain destinations.
+Many international students or non-U.S. citizens will need a visa to travel to other countries.
+Please check with the embassy of your destination to learn more about your visa requirements.
+It is the student’s responsibility to research and apply for a visa.
 If you hold a U.S. permanent residency card, bring this with you when you travel.